In 2022/23 135 workers were killed in work-related accidents in (RIDDOR) and most of these occurred in hazardous jobs in the following 5 industries:

 Source: HSE 2022/23

-Agricultural involves working with heavy machinery, handling livestock and exposure to chemicals and pesticides, which can lead to accidents and health risks.
+Agricultural work involves working with heavy machinery, handling livestock and exposure to chemicals and pesticides, which can lead to accidents and health risks.

 Working in remote areas, with limited access to immediate assistance, working long hours, and working in darkness during the winter months all further contribute to the challenges faced by workers in this sector.